periareon/req-compile/README.rst

 * Does not allow you to use constraints that are not included in the final output
 * Provides no tools to track down where conflicting constraints originate
-* Cannot fetch dependency information from a remote cache
+* Cannot treat source directories recursively as package sources

-Qer has (or will have) these features, making it an effective tool for large Python projects.
+Qer has these features, making it an effective tool for large Python projects.

 This situation is very common: